PeterWangIntel/crosswalk-website/Try-Crosswalk.md

 4. Install Oracle JDK and add the paths of “%JAVA_HOME%/bin” and “%JAVA_HOME%/jre/bin” into "PATH".
 Make sure 'where java' is the path you've set.
 This is very IMPORTANT.

-Note: The Android APK maker works slower on Windows than Linux and Mac.
+Note: The Android APK maker works much slower on Windows than Linux and Mac because it takes a so long time to search executives on Windows.

 ##### Example Usage
 TBD